padams-msj/task-list/README.md

 # Task List App

 A simple to-do list app built with HTML, CSS, and JavaScript.
-Great for beginners!

 ---